Juhi-singh24/Python-Projects/README.md

 # Python-Projects
-This repository contains the project build on python concept This project is about the **Login System**
+This repository contains the project build on python concept.

+This project is about the **Login System**

 In this project:-
 * I am first create a variable **Username** and **Password** in  which i store the original values.
 * Then when user vsit again on this site he/she have to fill credential again.